lippoliv/wordpress-composer-setup/README.md

 Since we now have a specific description for our dependencies, why not using CI/CD to build and deploy for each change?

+## Check for updates

+There is a pipeline checking each monday 5am for available updates.
+If updates are found, a pull request will be created.
+For pull requests to master, the usual pipeline starts and runs several checks.

 ## Run docker installation

 [Run docker installation](doc/install-new.md)